 Farang in Thailand

-Buleh in Malaysia and Indonesia
+Buleh in Indonesia

 Laowai in China

 The first annual Miss Laowai Beauty Pageant was held in 2010 to seek out the "hottest foreigners in China."
-The pageant came much to the dismay of the Chinese government which has been trying to curb the use of the word laowai in media and daily speech.
+The pageant came much to the dismay of the Chinese government which has been trying futilely to curb use of the word laowai in media and daily speech.